srobotta/moodle-database-presets/doodle/README.md

 ### Show all options in the result

-If all options must be shown in the result, then you must change the *List view template* manually and add the options from the field definition inside the template as well.
-Also, adaptions to the code must be done.
+If all options must be shown in the result, then the *List view template* needs some more profund changes.
+First, the field definion for the options must be included into the template.
+This is done in the header of the template blocks.
+In addition, the code must be adapted more profundly to make things work.

 <div style="margin: 0 25%;">